symbol/product/bridge/README.md

 * In **native** mode, it converts `XEM` and `XYM` into Ethereum's native token, `ETH`, using an exchange rate from an online price provider.
     This mode is intended only to supply the target Ethereum account with enough `ETH` to cover gas fees.
-    It does not support the reverse operation and the maximum transfer amount is limited by a configuration setting.
+    It does not support the reverse operation and the maximum transfer amount can be limited by a configuration setting.

 Each bridge instance is configured with a specific mode and a defined set of source (NEM or Symbol) and target (NEM, Symbol, or Ethereum) networks.